Empathic Critique as Discovery Session

 Without being specific about critique, Postel gives us a great description of an ideal classroom critique culture.
 So many problems in the world could be alleviated if we could learn to listen to one another with a curious, tolerant, and unassuming attitude.
 Studio art critique can provide an important way for students to become acculturated for a life of focused collaborative problem solving and learning.

 Yes, the art teacher is the teacher, but a creative studio art teacher is confident enough to NOT make suggestions.
 Teachers model empathic critique expressing affirmative curiosity.
-They phrase open questions that focus thinking and allow a diversity of student responses.
-Students learn to learn to be their own decider in art.
+Teachers and students build skill in the collaborative phrasing open questions that focus thinking and allow a diversity of student responses.
+Students learn to learn to be their own choice maker in art.
 The creative teacher coaches students to experiment and find out for themselves what works by empathically asking each other what they see, why it produces the effect, what they think it means, and what purpose they see for the work.
 The creative coach encourages teamwork and student ownership by deferring to students for their input.
 The teacher develops student participation by affirming the phrasing of good open questions.

 WHAT WE LEARN IN ART CAN HELP US IN MANY WAYS

 Of course art choices and many of life's choices also come from the subconscious intuitive and/or they are habitual.
 We often just do it without thinking, but as we edit and review it, we are asking questions (whether or not we verbalize them).
 We increase our learning when the questions build awareness and call attention to discoveries.
 Creative work always includes unintended outcomes and consequences.
 We find them.
 We use them.
 We build knowledge.
 We become artistic.
 Empathic critique can become a commonly used skill for a successful artist and a successful life.